abhiverse01/the-coders-handbook/Becoming an Expert Coder/E. Working with APIs and Databases.md

   - **SQLAlchemy (Python):** A powerful and flexible ORM for Python that supports multiple database backends.
   - **Django ORM (Python):** A high-level ORM integrated with the Django web framework, known for its ease of use.
   - **Hibernate (Java):** A widely-used ORM for Java, providing a comprehensive framework for mapping Java objects to database tables.
-  - **ActiveRecord (Ruby on Rails):** The ORM in Ruby on Rails, known for its convention over configuration approach.
+  - **ActiveRecord (Ruby on Rails):** The ORM in Ruby on Rails, is known for its convention over configuration approach.

 - **Example of Using an ORM (SQLAlchemy in Python):**
   ```python